daniel5151/choochoos/docs/k1/kernel.md

 }
 ```

-We have a `ready_queue`, which is a FIFO priority queue of `Tid`s.
-Tasks that
-are ready to be executed are on the queue, and `schedule()` simply grabs the
+We have a `ready_queue`, which is a FIFO priority queue of Tids.
+Tasks that are ready to be executed are on the queue, and `schedule()` simply grabs the next one.
-next one.

 Our priority queue is implemented as a template class in [include/priority_queue.h](../../include/priority_queue.h).
 A `PriorityQueue<T, N>` is a fixed size object containing up to `N` elements of type `T`, implemented as a modified binary max-heap.
 Usually, when implementing a priority queue as a binary heap, the elements within the heap are compared only by their priority, to ensure that elements of higher priority are popped first.
 However, only using an element's priority does not guarantee FIFO ordering _within_ a priority.